-In recent years, the image of intensive livestock production systems has been suffering from increasing public criticism.
 Many consumers express strong demands for higher farm animal welfare standards - especially in conventional livestock husbandry systems.
-This applies primarily to products from pork production, as consumers have criticized that the animals have not enough space in their stables and no possibility for outdoor access.
-Although pig farmers are key stakeholders for the implementation of animal welfare programs (AWPs) there is little evidence of their attitudes towards AWPs.
-Thus, the main objective of this investigation was to investigate pig farmers' attitudes towards AWPs and to determine target groups for participation in AWPs.
-Therefore conventional pig farmers throughout Germany were questioned via an online survey.
-For statistical analysis an explorative factor analysis and a hierarchical cluster analysis were applied.
-Four factors and three farmer groups were identified which significantly differ regarding their attitudes towards AWPs and their willingness to participate in AWPs.
-For all groups of farmers the economic aspects are important for implementing AWPs.
-The orientation on the production process is strongly influenced by monetary aspects.
-This paper represents a starting point for the design of tailor-made strategies to increase the market penetration of AWPs and to provide incentives for farmers to participate in AWPs.
-Further financial incentives are needed to transfer pig farmers attitudes into corresponding behaviour.
+This applies primarily to products from pork production, as consumers have recognized a quality decrease in recent years.
+Although pig farmers are key stakeholders for the implementation of animal welfare programs (AWPs) there is little evidence of their attitudes towards farm animal welfare (FAW) and AWPs.
+Thus, the main objective of this investigation was to investigate pig farmers' attitudes towards FAW and AWPs and to determine target groups for participation in AWPs.
+Therefore, an explorative factor analysis and a hierarchical cluster analysis were applied.
+Three farmer groups were identified which significantly differ regarding their attitudes towards FAW and their willingness to participate in AWPs.
+This paper represents a starting point for the design of tailor-made strategies to increase the market penetration of AWPs.